johnalison/obsidian-notes/1-projects/HH4b/Hbb Reclustering Project.md

 SvB and SvB_MA

+- Run clustering code on signal and look for 1b1j splittings.

 # Plan for undergrad (Tony Boyle)
 - [x] Give him signal files with paired b-jets and all unclustered jets.
 - [ ] Make mass resolution plots